multibdoyle/a-new-york-city-food-diary/content/blog/at-mollys-cupcakes-nostalgia-comes-heavy-with-the-buttercream/index.md

 img: ./MollysCupcakes_Small.jpeg # Add image post (optional)
 tags: [cupcakes, cookies, Greenwich Village] # add tag
 ---
-John Nicolaides — former Leo Burnett creative director and Northwestern University advertising professor — probably spent as much time brainstorming the design and brand messaging of Molly’s Cupcakes as he did crafting the recipes.
+John Nicolaides — former Leo Burnett creative director and Northwestern University advertising professor — probably spent as much time brainstorming the design and brand messaging of <a href='http://www.mollyscupcakes.com/' target='blank'>Molly’s Cupcakes</a> as he did crafting the recipes.

 The bakery has a twee backstory — named for John’s third-grade teacher, Miss Molly, who was renowned for her home-baked birthday cupcakes — and a distinctive schoolbus-yellow storefront on the corner of Bleecker and Sixth Avenue.
 Whimsical details inside evoke the particular nostalgia of a public K-5 elementary school; customers can rock on a swing-seat by the counter, stack Jenga blocks on one of the back tables, or peruse a bookshelf filled with precocious children and young adult literature.